Packing like a pro

 Insurance

-No personal insurance is included.
-Never travel without comprehensive insurance.
-Strongly recommended with health, accident, trip interruption, cancellation, repatriation, and baggage coverage.
+Never travel without comprehensive insurance that includes health, accident, trip interruption, cancellation, repatriation, and baggage coverage.

 • Carry backup copies of your passport, cards, and emergency contacts

-• Keep valuable, discreet, and out of sight
+• Keep your mobile phone and valuable items discreet and out of sight

 • Use ATMs with care: protect your PIN and decline offers of help